gem/earthquake-scenarios/contribute_guidelines.md

-# 🤓 CONTRIBUTE TO THE EARTHQUAKE SCENARIOS DATABASE
+# 🤓 CONTRIBUTE TO THE Global Earthquake Impact Database

 You can contribute by improving the information available for a given event(s), or you can include a new one.